blumaa/todo-vue-claude/README.md

 ### Final Note

 The main goal of this challenge is to see how well we can collaborate during a pair programming session.
-It’s an opportunity for us to explore how you approach problem-solving and coding in real-time.
-We’re excited to work with you and wish you the best of luck!
+It's an opportunity for us to explore how you approach problem-solving and coding in real-time.
+We're excited to work with you and wish you the best of luck!